dgcamblor/UMIvar/Doctorado/Paper writing/Tumor-informed versus tumor-agnostic approaches in addressing minimal residual disease — unraveling the optimal strategy (writing).md

 ### SEPT9

-SEPT9, which has extensively been studied for CRC early detection and is the core of the FDA-approved commercial assays has also been proposed for MRD detection.
+SEPT9, which has extensively been studied for CRC early detection and is the centerpiece of the FDA-approved Epi proColon (Epigenomics AG) commercial assay has also been proposed for MRD detection [@wangAdvancePlasmaSEPT92018].

 The potential of NPY was further explored in a prospective study